 - Take part in meaningful non-qualification activity to support the student’s life outcomes, life skills and interests based on their identified needs.

-- Continuation of English and maths study (where appropriate progression to a level higher than that of their prior attainment).
+- Continuation of English and Maths study (where appropriate progression to a level higher than that of their prior attainment).

-- Access enrichment activities.
+- Access to enrichment activities

 Qualifications Pathways (KS4 and 5 Learners)

 The curriculum is enriched in various forms; these include enrichment activities, which have been organised by subject leaders to enhance their curriculum.
 Evidence for these activities can be found on our school website, newsletters and portfolios such as SMSC.